 I am very open about my experience with mental illness and am willing to talk about my life with it on a personal level.
 Some of my friends have even openly defended me.
 But at the same time, some of them are willing to play the ‘I have experience’ card.
 ‘I have depression once’ or ‘I know someone who’s mentally ill’ are all common saying, which is almost always followed by, “So you should not be doing this or that.”

 That is stigmatizing and mentalism.
 Racism, for metal illness.
 It’s a real thing.
 Look it up.
 Like how the mainly white newscasters at Fox do not have the experience of a black man, a person who has never fought with mental illness should not speak of the experience of either stigma, or mentalism.
 Because fighting with and fighting for are two completely separate things.
-You can defend us, you can treat us like regular human being.
-But the moment you speak for us, your meaning is entirely different.
+You can defend us and you can treat us like regular human being.
+But the moment you speak for our daily experience, your meaning is entirely different.

 (Note: For more links on resources, blogs or articles about mental health and services, visit the Links and Resources page.)